thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Component_Lifecycle.notes.md

 ## Objectives

-- Explain what the component life cycle is.
+- Explain what the component lifecycle is.
-- Explain why the component life cycle is important.
+- Explain why the component lifecycle is important.
-- Use the component life cycle to manage the state of a React component.
+- Use the component lifecycle to manage the state of a React component.

 ## Introduction

-As we build larger React applications that contain multiple components, there will be times where we want to change props, state or any other information depending on the component life cycle.
+As we build larger React applications that contain multiple components, there will be times where we want to change props, state or any other information depending on the component lifecycle.
 For example, You might want to per­form cer­tain actions when a new com­po­nent instance is ini­tial­ized or destroyed.
 You can read all about the various methods [here](https://facebook.github.io/react/docs/component-specs.html), but here are some methods we will discuss in more detail:

 ### componentWillMount
 this method runs before the component mounts